subquery/documentation/docs/subquery_network/node_operators/becoming-a-node-operator.md

 If you are wanting to index a Dictionary, then you may be able to restore your project from our dictionary snapshots to save a lot of time.
 Instructions are [here](./dictionary-restore.md)
 :::

-## 5. Create a Plan from a Plan Template
+## 4. Create a Plan from a Plan Template

-For the initial stages of Kepler, the SubQuery Council will set some default plan templates to make plan management and creation easier, and speed up the test and analysis of various parameters of the network.
+For the initial stages of Mainnet, the SubQuery Council will set some default plan templates to make plan management and creation easier.
 As a result, plan creation is very easy and just requires to you enter a price.
 [See the guide here](./plans.md#creating-a-plan).

-## 6. Configure an Indexer Commission Rate (ICR)
+## 5. Configure an Node Operator Commission Rate (ICR)

-Please update your Indexer Commission Rate (ICR) in order to attract more Delegators.
+Please update your Node Operator Commission Rate (ICR) in order to attract more Delegators.
 You can [read more about this here](../rewards.md#how-to-attract-delegators).
-You can do this by viewing your Indexer Staking page, and you can change it by clicking `Change commission rate`
+You can do this by viewing your Node Operator Staking page, and you can change it by clicking `Change commission rate`

 ![Viewing your ICR](/assets/img/network/indexer_icr.png)